jabusir/code-challenge/README.md

 There are two parts of the challenge which you'll see when you dive into things.
 You can get started with things by running `npm start`.

-## How do we evaluate your submission?
+## How will your submission be evaluated?

 1. Code cleanliness. 👉 *Does the code demonstrate a commitment legibility and understandability?*
 1. Code efficacy. 👉 *Does the code work?
 Does the code address the questions being asked?*